tyljporter/typo.github.io/_pages/completed.md

   * Gain practical experience in using a software package to preprocess data, build and evaluate models, and interpret the results.

 ## Social Analytics
 * Exploration of social network analysis using Python encompassing individuals and organizations and with their interactions with one-another.
-Technology used: Project Jupyter.
+* Technology used: Project Jupyter.
 * Completed the following objectives:
   * Introduction to Social Network Analysis.
-  * Social Network visualization with igraph and networkx.
-  * Social Network Analysis graph and ego metrics.
+  * Conduct Social Network Analysis including network metrics, identification of key influencers, subgroups, and network visualization.
-  * Subgroup identification and analysis.
+  * Perform basic text analysis, including tokenization, stemming, lemmatization.
+  * Conduct association mining, including topic modeling, word association analysis.
-  * Introduction to text mining utilizing NLP (part-of-speech tagging, entity recognition, sentiment analysis, topic modeling).
+  * Perform information extraction (named entity recognition, sentiment analysis, part-of-speech tagging)
+* Completed a group project that used customer service Twitter account interactions, collected through Twitter's API, to analyze the most common approach to customer service on Twitter from some of the biggest brands.

 ## Text Analytics
 * Introduction of concepts and techniques used in text analytics using the Python programming language.
-Technology used: Project Jupyter.
+* Technology used: Project Jupyter.
 * Completed the following objectives:
   * Text processing.
   * Application of NLP techniques.
   * Keyword analysis and visualization.
   * Text classification, clustering, and topic modeling.
   * Collection of text data using web scraping and APIs.
+* Completed a group project that scraped a Bitcoin news site to collect over 5,000 articles in which sentences were extracted.
+A manual sentiment classification was completed, and a variety of machine learning models were evaluated to create a sentiment classifier.
+Cluster and topic analysis was then completed to understand the content covered on the site.

 ## Applied Optimization
 * Formulation and solution of mathematical optimization problems, with an emphasis on applications to business functional areas.
-Technology used: SAS Optimization.
+* Technology used: SAS Optimization.
   * Linear programming.
   * Integer and mixed-integer programming.
   * Piecewise-linear optimization.